 Vaping has evolved from a smoking alternative to an independent major industry.
 Now a saturated market, consumers get flooded with all kinds of information - information they may not be able to sort through properly.
 This article is targeted at the less experienced vaper as an educational resource in the haze of marketing campaigns.
-In this article, we’ll cover the basics of vaping, especially when it comes to vaping CBD.
+In this article, we’ll give you an intro to vaping, especially when it comes to using CBD.

 The hardware used in vaping are called “pens” or “mods.”
 Both of these devices use convection or conduction to heat contents to what is called a “vaporization point,” a point cooler than combustion but hot enough to turn liquid into an airborne vapor.

 Vape Pens: Vape pens, or e-cigs, are the original vaporizers.
 They have batteries and refillable cartridges.
 Many of these devices don’t need a button to heat up; a user inhales and the device activates to begins vaporizing.

 Box Mods: Box Mods are the bulkier cousin of your more traditional vape pens.
 They are more powerful, have a longer battery life and can be customized to fit a user’s preferences.
 The user has freedom to customize their mod by changing voltage, wattage, and temperature.
 This comes in handy with different VG/PG balances as they have different “vaporization” points.
 A mod is more flexible than a pen is, and you’ll be better able to find your “sweet spots” in CBD E-Juice because of this extra flexibility.

 Once vaporized, a user inhales the vapor, which is free of the toxins, carcinogens, and other chemicals that are found in traditional cigarettes.
 Like smoking, vaping is a quick entryway into your bloodstream, and a faster way to introduce compounds like THC and CBD into your body.

 What's in a vaporizer?

 While there may be visual differences in hardware, the mechanics of vaporizers are very similar.
 The internal components usually involve a tank, atomizer, sensor, and battery.